-You also must have paid your tax debt in full or set up a payment arrangement on your outstanding debt.
+You also must have paid your tax debt in full or set up a payment arrangement (installment agreement) on your outstanding debt.
 If you are on a tax payment plan, you must be making regular payments.
 Your arrangement must be in good standing.

 How to Apply for a First Time Penalty Abatement

-Taxpayers may apply for first time penalty abatement online, in writing, or over the phone.
+Taxpayers may apply for first-time penalty abatement online, in writing, or over the phone.
 In some cases, if you qualify, the IRS removes the penalties on the spot.
 In other cases, the IRS agrees to remove the penalties, but it does not do so until the tax debt is paid in full.
 To get an FTA, the taxpayer has to have an outstanding balance or the RSED (refund statute expiration date) for the FTA year in question cannot be expired.

 If the IRS refuses to remove the penalties right away, you will continue to see the penalties growing.
 As long as you qualify for the abatement, you don’t have to worry about that.
 The penalties will be removed eventually.

 How Much Can Be Abated

 The IRS only removes penalties incurred in the first year.
 There is a monetary limit on a number of penalties that can be removed.
 The agency has not published this limit, but it appears to be up to $10,000 for most phone calls.
 Taxpayers can get an FTA over $10,000 but generally requires the request in writing.
 Furthermore, the IRS allows the FTA once every four years.